 If we apply the dominated convergence theorem with respect to the counting measure, we infer that

-for every $s\in[0,T]$. \\ To prove that the whole integral tends to $0$ as $n$ goes to $+\infty$, we apply once again the dominated convergence theorem.
-We have already shown that the function under the integral sign pointwise converges to $0$ as $n$ diverges to $+\infty$.
+To prove that the whole integral tends to $0$ as $n$ goes to $\infty$, we apply once again the dominated convergence theorem.
+We have already shown that the function under the integral sign pointwise a.s. converges to $0$ as $n$ diverges to $\infty$.
 Moreover, arguing as for \eqref{stima_pun_serie_conv_stoc} we deduce that